zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 3. From the list of authorized app **Revoke (1)** access to applications listed below.

+    > **WARNING:** Revoking the permissions listed above will disconnect these applications from your Github Account.
+If you have been using these applications before this lab, you might want to keep the permissions.
+Otherwise, other environments that you control and have access to your Github account might lose access as well.

     - Azure App Service
     - Github for VSCode
     - Git Credential Manager

     ![Github Authorized Applications are listed.
 Azure App Service, Github for VSCode, and Git Credential Manager are highlighted.
 Revoke button for Azure App Service is shown.](media/github-authorized-apps.png)

-    > Revoking the permissions listed above will disconnect these applications from your Github Account.
-If you have been using these applications before this lab, you might want to keep the permissions.
-Otherwise, other environments that you control and have access to your Github account might lose access as well.